ramvenkat98/Handwritten-Arithmetic-Solver/README.md

 Details:

-This program solves hand-written math expressions involving the symbols +, - x and fractions.
+This program solves hand-written math expressions involving the symbols +, - x and fractions (including nested fractions).
 It recognizes the expression in the image and then gives a step-by-step solution.
 This was inspired by a previous term project video for CMU's 15-112 course that I found online (listed under References).

 Future Plans: